ajelenak/ndl/docs/_docs/syntax.md

         - /d1
 ```

-Each group is identified with a _path name_ and the order of the groups is not important.
-The group with the path name `/` is called the _root group_ and serves as the start of the group hierarchy.
-Therefore, every group's path name must begin with the `/` character.
-For non-hierarchical file formats there will be no groups and all content will be treated as being in the root group without explicitly including that group in file descriptions.
+Each group is identified with a _path name_.
+The group with the path name `/` is called _root group_ and is the start of the group hierarchy.
+Every other group's path name must begin with the `/` character.
+Order of the groups is not important.
+For non-hierarchical file formats there will be no groups and all content will be treated as being in the root group without the requirement to explicitly state this.

 Each group can have zero or more attributes, dimension coordinates, or ndarrays.
-Similar to group path names, a dimension coordinate or ndarray in each group has a path name which is constructed using its group's path name and its name delimited by the `/` character.
-From the above example, the path names of the dimension coordinates are: `/d1` and `/group1/d2`; the path names of the ndarrays are `/n` and `/group2/subgroup1/nd`.
+Similar to group path names, every dimension coordinate and ndarray in a group has a path name which is constructed using the group's path name and the dimcoord/ndarray name delimited by the `/` character.
+In the above example, the dimension coordinate path names are: `/d1` and `/group1/d2`; the ndarray path names are `/n` and `/group2/subgroup1/nd`.

 The `/group2/subgroup1/nd` ndarray's shape is described using dimension coordinates: `/group1/d2` and `/d1`.
 This means that the ndarray is two-dimensional with the extent [`null`, 150].
 Also, this association signals that the indices of the ndarray's first dimension are mapped to the `/group1/d2`'s values, and the indices of the ndarray's second dimension are mapped to the `/d1` values.